radheshyambsoni/GFG/README.md

-## This repo contains my GFG DSA problems submissions in Java.
+## This repo contains my GFG DSA solution submissions in Java.

 You can find the code files in the `src/TOPIC_FOLDER` in the respective topic folders